Landflier/AcademicWebsite/content/projects/chip-design/gilbert-cell/index.md

 After a short discussion on the FOSSi Element chat, Tim Edwards has changed the Magic-VLSI generators to conform to the BSIM4 convention, that W is the total width, nf is the number of fingers, and thus each finger has a length W/nf.
 I have also pushed a pull request to the gLayout github repository to conform to this convention too, since the generators in gLayout were not adhering to it.

+#### Some circuit design notes

+####  Gilbert mixer

+- **Problem**
+Although the circuit is working, I am still having trouble understanding the regions of operation of the MOSFETs.
+For the LO devices, they should be operating as switches, however they are also hogging the entire voltage headroom.
+I.e VDS~2.5V for the LOs, and for the RF devices, VDS~0.1-0.3 (depending on what part of the LO cycling the transistor is in).
+Thus, aren't the RF FETs operating in the triode region?
+For both the LO and RF transistors, VGS>Vth, but for the LO VDS>VGS-Vth (i.e transistor is in saturation), but for the RF, VDS is less than VGS-Vth (i.e linear, triode region).
+- **Solution**:
+Could it that the the transistors are not biased correctly?
+To reproduce the problem the waveforms used are V_CM_rf = 1.2V, V_amp_rf=0.2V, V_CM_lo=1.2V, V_amp_lo=0.2V.
+Try increasing V_CM_lo, to bias the LO transistors further into saturation, forcing the VDS_lo drop to be higher across the LO transistors (so that the load network formed by the two resistors does not hog all the voltage)

 ## Chipathon 2025 Initiative